M66B/FairEmail/docs/FAQ-da-rDK.md

 <a name="faq78"></a>
 **(78) How do I use schedules?**

-In the receive settings you can enable scheduling and set the time period and the day of weeks when messages should be received.
+In the receive settings you can enable scheduling and set a time period and the days of the week *when* messages should be *received*.
 Note that an end time equal to or earlier than the start time is considered to be 24 hours later.

+Automation, see below, can be used for more advanced schedules, like for example multiple synchronization periods per day or different synchronization periods for different days.

+It is possible to install FairEmail in multiple user profiles, for example a personal and a work profile, and to configure FairEmail differently in each profile, which is another possibility to have different synchronization schedules and to synchronize a different set of accounts.

+It is also possible to create [filter rules](#user-content-faq71) with a time condition and to snooze messages until the end time of the time condition.
+This way it is possible to *snooze* business related messages until the start of the business hours.
+This also means that the messages will be on your device for when there is (temporarily) no internet connection.

+Note that recent Android versions allow overriding DND (Do Not Disturb) per notification channel and per app, which could be used to (not) silence specific (business) notifications.
+Please [see here](https://support.google.com/android/answer/9069335) for more information.

 For more complex schemes you could set one or more accounts to manual synchronization and send this command to FairEmail to check for new messages: